Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: A First Analytical Exploration

-This proposition is proven in Appendix~\ref{app:phi_linear_proof}.
-It is a simple and informative result: if our representation is linear, then the minimization of $\mathcal{L}$ can only bring us back to the observation $y$.
-Therefore, a useful statistical component separation method must rely on a nonlinear operator $\phi$.
+This proposition is proven in App.~\ref{app:phi_linear_proof}.
+It is a simple and informative result: if our representation is linear, then the minimization of $\mathcal{L}$ can only bring us back to the observation $y$ diminished by the mean of the noise.
+In particular, when the mean of the noise is zero, this optimization has no effect, prompting us to turn to a nonlinear operator $\phi$.